robotmlg/mattgoldman.us/projects/index.md

 [99 Bottle of Beer on the Wall](/projects/99bottles) - prints out lyrics *and* sings

 [Rocky IV](/projects/rocky4) - a robotic hand that plays Rock, Paper, Scissors

+## Other Projects

+[This Website](https://bitbucket.org/robotmlg/mattgoldman.us) - view the source of this site on Bitbucket.org